exercism/csharp/docs/TESTS.md

 The NUnit runner will automatically reload the DLL if it has been updated.

 ### Mac
 Xamarin Studio also ships with NUnit.
-To set the tests up you will have to add NUnit as a new project to your solution, name it correctly and set a reference to your solution.
+To set the tests up you will have to add an NUnit library project to your solution, name it correctly and set a reference to your solution.

 This is the example setup for the "leap" exercise.
 We assume you created a solution called `LeapCalculator`.